-The cluster randomised trial will be conducted in eight districts in five provinces in Zimbabwe.
+The cluster randomised trial will be conducted in seven districts in five provinces in Zimbabwe.

 - Mashonaland Central Province Mazowe

 - Manicaland Province Buhera

 - Masvingo Province Gutu, Masvingo, Chivi

-- Midlands Province Mberengwa, Gweru
+- Midlands Province Gweru

 - Matebelend South- Bulilima

-Forty-four PSI outreach communities defined by local government as wards will be selected from across these eight districts.
-PSI outreach sites are located in rural communities, each serving a ward, and provide VMMC services (except for Mberengwa District) and outreach HTC.
+Thirty-eight PSI outreach communities defined by local government as wards will be selected from across these seven districts.
+PSI outreach sites are located in rural communities, each serving a ward, and provide VMMC services and outreach HTC.
 Outreach communities included in the trial will be separated from each other by at least 20km (i.e. the outer border of a community is at least 20 km from the nearest point of another community) to minimise risk of contamination between communities.